skagitpublishing/docker-connextcms/nginx/README.md

 It's also assumed that you are installing as a [non-root user with sudo privileges](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04).

 1. Set up your site as a regular ConnextCMS installation.
-You should also have a registered domain names and functional DNS configuration so that the domain resolves to your ConnextCMS installation on port 80.
+You should also have a registered domain names and functional DNS configuration so that the domain resolves to your ConnextCMS installation on port 3000, or any port other than 80.
+The steps below will configure Nginx to serve your website on port 80, but assumes your application is running on port 3000.

 2. Install Nginx:
 ```